LamaAni/infer/README.md

-# A CLI tool with file configuration
+# A CLI tool with file/object configuration

 This engine allows for the efficient, object centric auto generated command line interface, which allows one to save and load the configuration from a file.

+It also includes a custom logger

 ## BETA